-Addressing the skepticism of self-efficacy, Albert Bandura points out that it is not self-centered and selfish as some psychological researchers may propose.
+Addressing the skepticism of self-efficacy, Albert Bandura argues that it is not self-centered and selfish, contrary to what some psychological researchers may propose.

-Both of these points stand strongly against the proposed idea that self-efficacy is inherently self-centered.
+Both of these points counter the proposed ideas that self-efficacy is inherently self-centered.

-Current theories of psychopathology deem inner city populations overwhelmingly inclined to negative outcomes, however Bandura points out quite the contrary.
-With self-efficacy individuals overcome their daunting environments and go on to lead fulfilling lives free of crime, psychopathology and harmful behaviours.
+Some theories of psychopathology deem inner-city populations as inclined to negative outcomes, but Bandura argues the opposite.
+With self-efficacy, individuals overcome their daunting environments and go on to lead fulfilling lives free of crime, psychopathology, and harmful behaviors.

-In fact, Bandura proposes that it is in the face of difficult circumstances that self-efficacy becomes most necessary.
-If employed, self-efficacy can bring positive role-models, resourceful social-networks, and create nurturing environments, which result in progression and fulfillment.
+If employed well, self-efficacy can bring positive role-models, resourceful social-networks, and create nurturing environments, which result in progression and fulfillment.

 Self-Efficacy and Substance Abuse

-In the case of substance abuse, specifically smoking, Bandura goes through the proposed biological and psychological mechanisms standing in the way of those who wish to quit their addiction.
+In the case of substance abuse, specifically smoking, Bandura goes through the proposed biological and psychological mechanisms inhibiting those who wish to quit their addiction.

-Bandura reflects on the current medical system and how few preventive measures are available to the general population.
-While research predominantly seems to focus on what and how things can go wrong in the human body, alternative research does exist where the focus is on health promotion lifestyle choices.
+Bandura also reflects on the current medical system and how few preventive measures are available to the general population.

-Albert Bandura’s chapter on an agentic perspective of positive psychology challenges us to reconsider the popular cynicism of today.
-A path paved with the dismissal of positively oriented research and the choice of realism over optimism.
+Albert Bandura’s chapter on an agentic perspective challenges us to reconsider the popular cynicism of today.

 For those who were inspired by these highlights of “An Agentic Perspective of Positive Psychology” by Albert Bandura (2008), the full chapter is freely available online for a more detailed reading.